PET Melting Point | The Ultimate Guide

 PET Melting Point

-The melting point of PET is approximately 260°C (500°F) which is considered high compared to other thermoplastics.
-It is an important factor in manufacturing as it determines the temperature required to mold and shape the plastic into its final form.
+PET has a relatively high melting point of around 260°C (500°F) compared to other thermoplastics.
+This characteristic is crucial in manufacturing, as it dictates the temperature needed to mold and shape the plastic into its final product

 PET is a semi-crystalline plastic, meaning its molecular structure contains both amorphous and crystalline regions.